evilusean/Pysean/Sean/Books/WalterRussell/JRE-TerrenceHoward-Notes.md

 - our planet doesn't have a solid core, hollow earth, bubble vs CERN - planet popping -speculation
 - every sun gives birth to it's own planets - allegedly
 - dark matter is a larp to explain galaxy spin
-- gravity is an effect of electricity -
+- gravity is an effect of electricity - electric universe?
 - 1:05:00 - talking about jibby jab side effects - 300% Cancer/All cause mortality 40%/Pulmonary embolisms 500%/Spikes/BRCA-1 Gene/Ovaries/Lymphs/Bone Marrow/Ace2/ - Never, not once, did I regret not taking it.
 - Bizarre state of human psychology
 - they don't have to release any negative studies -